noeblassel/SINEQSummerSchool2023/README.md

 # SINEQSummerSchool2023
-Files for the hands-on session of the SINEQ summer school @ CERMICS, September 2023
+Files for the hands-on sessions of the SINEQ summer school @ CERMICS, September 2023